neuralmagic/sparseml/src/sparseml/transformers/README_question_answer.md

 ```

-To learn more, please refer to the [appropriate documentation in the DeepSparse repository](https://github.com/neuralmagic/deepsparse/tree/main/examples/huggingface-transformers)
+To learn more, refer to the [appropriate documentation in the DeepSparse repository](https://github.com/neuralmagic/deepsparse/tree/main/examples/huggingface-transformers)